Aleroms/annies-wood-therapy/README.md

 - [Swiper](https://swiperjs.com/) - swiper library for carousel and pagination

 ## Problems I Encountered
 I wasn't able to target the `swiper-pagination-bullet-active` and `swiper-button-next`.
 The issue was resolved by adding the css code globally in my main.css instead of in the component-level.
+Same thing for `router-link-active`